August 9, 2022

 The features included with both distributions should be the same.
 Looking at the repos that each distribution offers, the same basic repositories are present.

-Where they differ is that Rocky Linux provides a ‘devel’ repo which contains packages which are required for building other packages.
+Where they differ is that Rocky Linux provides a ‘devel’ repo which contains packages that are required for building other packages.

 Both AlmaLinux and Rocky Linux provide migration tooling to assist with system conversion from another distribution.